 “Too much information can be the death knell for social media data analysis initiatives.
 You have to be able to focus on what matters to the business’ bottom line when using these tools and not look at every mention of your product or brand.” — Seth Grimes

-Today’s WhatIs.com Word of the Day is iCloud.
+Today’s WhatIs.com Word of the Day is social media analytics.

 “One of the most important things about the Hyper-V Replica feature is that it is designed solely as a disaster recovery feature and not a resiliency feature.
 If the primary server were to fail, Hyper-V does not automatically fail the virtual machines over to the replicas (for that, you would use failover clustering).” — Brien Posey

 Today’s WhatIs.com Word of the Day is Hyper-V Replica, a virtual machine (VM) replication feature of Microsoft Hyper-V 3.0 that takes a snapshot every five minutes and moves a copy to a secondary host.

 “Talent management tools are emerging that can facilitate and enhance searches for appropriate candidates on social media websites or the Web at large and then rapidly transfer the information into talent management software.” — Emma Snider

 “SVC codecs adapt to sub-par network connections by dropping packets or portions of the encoded picture in a way that reduces the frame rate or resolution of the picture, which prevents the picture from breaking up.” — Stephen K. Campbell